schatzlab/scikit-ribo/README.md

 # *scikit-ribo*
-A scikit framework for joint analysis of ribosome profilling and RNAseq data
+A scikit framework for joint analysis of Riboseq and RNAseq data

 --------